Jason-Hargrove/100-days-of-code-part-4/README.md

 ## Today's Progress

-Today, I made significant strides in integrating Vue.js with Django for my UNESCO-Go-Seek project.
+Made significant strides in integrating Vue.js with Django for my UNESCO-Go-Seek project.
+Started a README.

 I set up the Django project, created a new Vue.js frontend, installed Bootstrap and BootstrapVue, and successfully built the Vue.js project.
-I also documented everything in a concise README.md to ensure smooth setup and future development.
+Also hoping taking time with the README.md will eventually ensure smooth setup, and development.

 ## Thoughts

-Combining Django's robust backend with Vue.js's dynamic frontend has been both challenging and rewarding.
-Writing the README.md helped clarify the setup process and reinforced my understanding of the project structure.
+Challenging and rewarding.
+Writing the README.md helped a bit of my understanding of the project structure.
+Then I deleted it. 😂 I do think I have a general idea now.

 I'm excited to see how this application will evolve as I continue integrating the frontend with the backend.

 ## Links to Work